 • Tincture: 3 – 6 mL (1:2)

-Dandelion leaf and root are contraindicated in closure of the bile ducts, cholecystitis, intestinal obstruction, and known allergy.
+Dandelion leaf and root are contraindicated in the closure of the bile ducts, cholecystitis, intestinal obstruction, and known allergy.

 In the case of gallstones use only after consultation with a medical practitioner.
 Do not administer during pregnancy without professional advice.
 May cause stomach hyperacidity, as with all drugs containing amaroids.